philipturner/swift-colab/README.md

 # Swift-Colab

 > Warning: Some of this documentation may be outdated because Swift-Colab is in the middle of a major overhaul.
 For a 100% reliable guide, check out the README in [swift-colab-dev](https://github.com/philipturner/swift-colab-dev).
-To try the faster, undocumented Swift-Colab 2.0, pull from `main` instead of `release/latest` in the first code block described below.

 In March 2021, Google ended built-in Swift support on Colaboratory as part of their *attempt* to end [Swift for TensorFlow](https://github.com/tensorflow/swift) (S4TF).
 Less than a year later, the open-source community is resurrecting S4TF, and Colab support is a vital component of that effort.
 It allows testing on TPUs and ensuring new modifications don't break existing hardware acceleration.